djparentx/BT-Manager/README.md

 ## Credits

 - Original script by Jason_3x
-- dArkOs Edition modifications and enhancements by djparent
+- ArkOs Edition modifications and enhancements by djparent

 ---